nemo0622/pokeemerald-expansion/Seaglass README.md

     - Type Effectiveness shown in battle
     - HM System revamp: if HM is in bag and the right badge is owned, Pokémon that can learn the HMs can naturally use them
     - Shiny odds 1/4096 by default, but Shiny Charm is in Player PC to increase odds (gives 5 extra rerolls!)
+        - Second Shiny Charm, giving even more rerolls, available in Fortree City!
+Interact with all shrines from east to west in order, and the second Shiny Charm will be in the final shrine (left of the Pokémon Center)
     - Press R to toggle auto-run
     - Press A in Summary Screen to view IVs and EVs; All Pokémon have at least 2 perfect IV's
     - Legendaries can all be encountered, many before Elite Four - details in documentation